DavidNash2024/Win32xx/samples/FilePrintPreview/Readme.txt

 number of pages in the preview.
 The CPrintPreview::OnPrepareDC() method is overridden to make any adjustments of the device contexts needed on a page-by-page basis.
 The PrintPreview::DocPageToBmp() method is overridden to format a document page for preview and to deposit the image into a memory device context.
-This ompatible bitmap is then copied to the PreviewPane's device context, rescaled to fit the window in the chosen scale.
+This compatible bitmap is then copied to the PreviewPane's device context, rescaled to fit the window in the chosen scale.

 So that the functionality of this architecture may be demonstrated, the base CPrintPreview class DoPreparePreview(), OnPrepareDC(), and DocPageToBmp() methods use the RichEdit features of the predecessor sample programs.
 Other usages of the RichEdit class as the RichView window and in the printer functions remain the same as in the ancestor sample programs.

 Features demonstrated in this example